3C 173.1: Description

 3C 173.1 is classified as a weak-line, low-excitation Fanaroff-Riley Class Type 2 radio galaxy with a steep spectrum radio source.
 The host galaxy is an elliptical galaxy located inside a poor galaxy cluster, with a slightly boxy shaped appearance.
 A low-surface brightness component of asymmetric widths is found in the northwest direction from the galaxy, indicating a recent galaxy merger.

 Imaging with the Hubble Space Telescope (HST) showed the galaxy's nucleus is partly obscured by a dust lane.
 The dust morphology of the galaxy is described having offset dust filaments with faint tendrils.
-The total star formation rate of the galaxy is 61.0±11.0×10^10 M_{ʘ} and it has a supermassive black hole mass of 120.1±84.8×10^7 M_{ʘ} based on a host-fit parameter measurement by the Herschel Space Telescope.
+The total star formation rate of the galaxy is 61.0±11.0×10^10 M_{☉} and it has a supermassive black hole mass of 120.1±84.8×10^7 M_{☉} based on a host-fit parameter measurement by the Herschel Space Telescope.

 The radio structure of the galaxy is complex.
 When imaged with the Very Large Array (VLA) at high resolutions it has a hotspot located in the northern direction that is made up of three individual components; mainly the compact western component, a faint secondary less compact component and a diffused component.
 A bridge of radio emission is seen linking the hotspot and the radio lobe.
 The hotspot in the southern direction is also made up of various components, with a curved ridge of radio emission in the west.
 Low resolution imaging found a jet in the northern lobe, obscured by a high surface brightness area.

 Recent VLA observations made in 2014 have described the lobes as asymmetrically placed.
 When observed, the northern lobe is found to have a series of features on its northern edge with an edged hotspot.
 The southern lobe imaged at 0.33 arcsecond resolution on the other hand, has flat edges with a recessed hotspot feature.
 A binary supermassive black hole might well be present inside the galaxy.